Fysikeren/LabDocumentation/Plotting.md

 ## Script for copying, plotting and uploading

-I assembled all of this into a script by the name of ```runAll.sh```, which includes all of the above commands, as well as commands printing the time and date the script is run and
+I assembled all of this into a script by the name of [runAll.sh](Scripts/runAll.sh), which includes all of the above commands, as well as commands printing the time and date the script is run and

 The output of a successful run will look like this:
 ```